 Domestic visitors

-- In the year to September 2020, 1.1 million interstate and intrastate overnight visitors travelled to and within the NT, decreasing by 35.6% (Chart 3).
-NT domestic visitors make up about 1.3% of national domestic visitors.
+- In the year ending December 2025, 995,000 interstate and intrastate overnight visitors travelled to and within the NT, increasing by 17.9% compared with the year to December 2024.
+NT domestic visitors make up about 0.9% of national domestic visitors.

-- There were an estimated 594,000 Territorian visitors within the NT, down by 1.7% compared to the same time the previous year.
-Interstate visitation to the NT decreased by 55% to 463,000 visitors over the same period.
-Victoria, New South Wales and Queensland represent the largest interstate source markets for the NT (Chart 4).
+- Interstate visitation to the NT increased by 26.5% to 617,000 visitors in the year ending December 2025.
+New South Wales, Victoria and Queensland represent the largest interstate source markets for the NT (Chart 4).

 Accommodation